sydasif/ansible-cbt-lab/docs/source/05_filter/01_filter.md

 #### Nicely Formatted YAML

-To create a more readable YAML output, use the `to_nice_yaml` filter:
+To produce a more human-readable YAML output for network data, use the `to_nice_yaml` filter:

 ```
 {{ network_config | to_nice_yaml }}